anatomiesofintelligence/anatomiesofintelligence.github.io/lecture_preformance.md

 * knife swallower = spectacle; GANS / neural networks; anthropomorphizing / animism for the rich;
 * he head of an elephant = knowledge ontology; the opressive force;
 * three mummies = three zombies of AI: anacronistic; no longer valid; living myths;

-_Notes on artistic research method: concept of aesthesis/ aesthesia / embodiment / reliance on the senses / performance and performativy: a live/ embodied  but rule-based practice of ontology-making; rethinking and experimenting with scales and orientations for observation, affective response & affinity - and how such observations can be performed / presented as intimate / tacit understanding; endless practice, through trial and error, with hands-on work;.._

 Performing a series of dissections, cutting through corpses, data, our anatomic dataset collection.
 Classiffied objects of knowledge, a new collection is born.